traversable-dale/activity-tracker/README.md

 - **Double-click** to launch (no Terminal needed!)
 - The app runs identically to the Python script
-- Data still saves to `activity_data/` in the same folder
+- Data still saves to `activity_data/` which is now located within the package contents folder
 - Click FOLDER button to open the data directory

 ### Cleaning Up Build Files